Azure-Samples/cognitive-services-speech-sdk/samples/batch/python/README.md

 5. Save the client library
 6. Extract the downloaded python-client-generated.zip somewhere in your file system.
 7. Install the extracted python-client module in your python environment using pip: `pip install path/to/package/python-client`.
-8. The installed package has the name swagger_client.
+8. The installed package has the name `swagger_client`.
 You can check that the installation worked using the command `python -c "import swagger_client"`.

+The sample code itself is [main.py](python-client/main.py).
 You can use a development environment like PyCharm to edit, debug, and execute the sample.